 Prospective Students

-It is advisable that you set up an appointment with the Director of Undergraduate Studies (or Director of Graduate Studies) beforehand, especially if you are planning to come in the summer when many people are away.
-See our Contact page for details.
+You may want to set up an appointment with a member of the undergraduate advising team beforehand, especially if you are planning to come in the summer when many people are away.

 Visiting classes